1989 Currie Cup Division B: Regular season and title play-offs

 There were six participating teams in the 1989 Currie Cup Division B. These teams played each other twice over the course of the season, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The top two teams qualified for the Division B finals, played at the home venue of the higher-placed team.

 The winner of the final also qualified for the 1989 Currie Cup Semi-Final.

 Promotion play-offs

 The top team on the log qualified for the promotion play-offs.
 That team played off against the team placed seventh in Division A over two legs.
 The winner over these two ties qualified for the 1990 Currie Cup Division A, while the losing team qualified for the 1990 Currie Cup Division B.

 Relegation play-offs

 The bottom team on the log qualified for the relegation play-offs.
 That team played off against the team that won the Santam Bank Trophy Division A over two legs.
 The winner over these two ties qualified for the 1990 Currie Cup Division B, while the losing team qualified for the 1990 Santam Bank Trophy.